DeviKatasani/Emotion-Detection/README.md

-# EmotionSongSelector
+# EmotionDetection
-It suggests the songs based on the current emotion of the user
+It recognises the emotion and displays the name of emotion on the screen